 This Price and Product Information Statement is presented in accordance with the requirements of the Essential Services Commission (ESC) - the independent regulator of the retail energy industry in Victoria.
-For information about choosing an energy retailer, visit yourchoice.vic.gov.au.
-To compare electricity retailer offers available to you, go to mpp.switchon.vic.gov.au; to compare gas retailer offers available to you, go to yourchoice.vic.gov.au."
+For information about choosing an energy retailer, visit youchoice.vic.gov.auwww.esc.vic.gov.au\yourchoice.
+To compare electricity retailer offers available to you, go to mpp.switchon.giv.au; to compare gas retailer offers available to you, go to yourchoice.vic.gov.au"

-- (g) details of, if applicable: - (i) rebates, other than government-funded rebates; - (ii) non-price incentives; - (iii) where a different tariff is applicable at different times, when the different tariffs apply; - (iv) where the specified retailer intends to make the tariff or any other element of the published details available only for a fixed period, the availability end date; and - (v) how to get further information on the terms and conditions. - (7) Each Price and Product Information Statement must adhere to the following format requirements: - (a) the specified retailer must title and refer to the published information as "Price and Product Information Statement"; - (b) the specified retailer must specifically identify each Price and Product Information Statement with a unique name or reference code or both;
+(g) details of, if applicable:

+- (i) rebates, other than government-funded rebates; - (ii) non-price incentives; - (iii) where a different tariff is applicable at different times, when the different tariffs apply; - (iv) where the specified retailer intends to make the tariff or any other element of the published details available only for a fixed period, the availability end date; and - (v) how to get further information on the terms and conditions. - (7) Each Price and Product Information Statement must adhere to the following format requirements: - (a) the specified retailer must title and refer to the published information as "Price and Product Information Statement";